I have to write things down here or I'll forget them.

 How Vin Scully Would Describe Parenting a 3 Year Old

-I have to admit a silly little hobby I’ve developed.
+I have to admit to a silly little hobby I’ve developed.
 I like taking topics relevant to my life, things I may have actually journaled about myself, and then seeing how some of the wordsmiths I admire might describe it.
 Here’s an example of ChatGPT suggesting how the legendary Vin Scully may have regaled us with the joys and pains of managing a toddler.

 “Ladies and gentlemen, take your seats.
 The game of parenting a 3-year-old is about to begin.
 Imagine, if you will, a ballpark not filled with fans, but with toys scattered across the outfield, sippy cups perched precariously on the infield, and a mound that’s just the right height for a tiny pitcher who doesn’t so much throw fastballs as toss Cheerios with wild abandon.